KevinT/kevintrethewey.com/professional/_posts/2024-11-18-observer-dependent-emergent-time.md

 **Abstract**

-We propose a novel theoretical framework in which time is neither a universal constant nor a shared parameter within a system but an emergent property dependent on the observer's position relative to, and interactions with, particles.
+We propose a novel theoretical framework in which time is neither a universal constant nor a shared parameter within a system but **an emergent property** dependent on the observer's position relative to, and interactions with, _particles_.
 By redefining fundamental laws without assuming a single time parameter, we develop a relational model with rigorous mathematical formulations.

 We provide proofs of consistency with established physical laws and explore the consequences of this new model, including explanations of the transition from quantum to classical behavior, thermodynamic processes in fluids, magnetism, and a conceptual link between magnetism and gravity.

 Additionally, we discuss how the synchronization of human observers arises naturally due to shared material composition and physiological processes.

 ---